JeremiahKaren/35percent.github.io/_posts/2018-10-27-your-filename.md

 ## Castle Square objections

 Seperately Latin Elephant and the [Elephant Traders have objected to](https://planning.southwark.gov.uk/online-applications/applicationDetails.do?activeTab=neighbourComments&keyVal=_STHWR_DCAPR_9578882) the planning application for the proposed new temporary facility for displaced traders on Castle Square.
-The facility is beiong provided by the developers of the shopping centre Delancey as a [condition](http://moderngov.southwark.gov.uk/mgAi.aspx?ID=49413) of the the shopping centre planning approval
+The facility is being provided by the developers of the shopping centre Delancey as a [condition](http://moderngov.southwark.gov.uk/mgAi.aspx?ID=49413) of the the shopping centre planning approval on land owned by Southwark and [leased to Delancy on a peppercorn rent] (http://35percent.org/2016-06-26-restricted-access-elephant-park/) plus a share of profits from the.